FirefoxBar/HeaderEditor/docs/docs/en-US/guide/modify-body.md

 In Firefox, this is always the response stage.

 ### Custom Function
-The function takes two parameters: the first is the decoded text, and the second is the custom function's detail object.
+The function takes two parameters: the `val` parameter is the decoded text, and the `detail` parameter is the custom function's detail object.
 The function returns the modified text.

 For example, the following function replaces all occurrences of "baidu" on a webpage with "Google."
 ```js